Scan to download

 Haseeb: Because you didn’t understand Ruby; you were learning as you went.

 Haseeb: I do have a strong inclination to help and mentor others.
-That instinct probably comes from my mother.
+This instinct probably comes from my mother.
 Not because she was a good teacher, but because she needed to be taught.
 When my family immigrated to the U.S., my dad spoke English, but my mom didn’t at all.
 She was confused about the culture and norms here.
-Until I was six or seven, she couldn’t handle the outside world on her own, and even after that, her English was poor.
-Because my dad traveled a lot for work, as a child, I had to help her understand the world, explain various things to her, or she wouldn’t survive.
+Until I was six or seven, she couldn’t handle the outside world independently, and even after that, her English was poor.
+Because my dad traveled a lot for work, as a child, I had to help her understand the world, explain various things to her, or else she wouldn’t survive.
 I think that’s why I’m good at explaining complex things in simple ways.

 Luba: How do you currently satisfy your need to teach?

 Haseeb: They would all agree.
-At first, I was a bit shy about it; I didn’t want to come off as too arrogant, saying, "I’m the best at explaining things, so I’ll host."
+At first, I was a bit shy about it, not wanting to come off as too arrogant, not wanting to say, "I explain things best, so I’ll host."
 So at that time, I asked everyone, "Who wants to host?" and let others do it.
 Later, external feedback changed my mind; everyone said, "Haseeb, you should host; why not you?"
-I think it’s largely because I can explain complex things in the crypto industry in a way that ordinary people can understand.
+I think it’s largely because I can explain complex things in the crypto industry in simple terms that ordinary people can understand.

 Investing is a Bit Awkward